How to watch France vs Ireland 2025 Six Nations Women's Rugby clash: Livestream, TV channel, team news & lineups | Goal.com US

 Location

-How to watch France vs Scotland on TV & stream live online
+How to watch Wales vs England on TV & stream live online

 Streaming service: Peacock